Raud0/GI2022-TestTask/README.md

 ```
 node .\app.js
 ```
-Access the server on your localhost (for me it was http://localhost:3000/).
+The server will open on http://localhost:3000/.

 ### Prerequisites to Installation
 What I used is in parentheses.